 The Undiagnosed Diseases Program (UDP) seeks to meet the needs of patients with severe chronic medical conditions in whom a diagnosis has not been made despite extensive efforts by the referring physician.
 Achieving an accurate diagnosis can be instrumental in guiding management, treatment, and counseling.
 Our program is powered by UAB Medicine, Children’s of Alabama and HudsonAlpha Institute for Biotechnology, a collaboration that provides input from a team of expert clinicians and utilizes cutting-edge genetic and genomic technologies, in a concentrated effort to uncover a diagnosis and thus determine and recommend effective treatment.

-The Undiagnosed Diseases Program utilizes a multi-disciplinary team led by Bruce Korf, MD, PhD, Maria Descartes, MD, Martin Rodriguez, MD, and Anna Hurst, MD.
+The Undiagnosed Diseases Program utilizes a multi-disciplinary team led by Bruce Korf, MD, PhD, Maria Descartes, MD, and Martin Rodriguez, MD.